SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 H!
 1.06706        0.70670        1.48683
 ```

-Load the new file in like before.
+Load the new file in like before and execute the search.
+The `!` tag does not affect the outcome of `substructure_search`.

 ```jldoctest replace_md; output=false
 query = moiety("2-!-p-phenylene.xyz")